For information about the library and museum please contact:(217) 558-8844

 No, the Museum is designed to be a self-guided experience.

 The Presidential Library is a research library, not a public library.
-Researchers should check in at the front desk for direction to appropriate departments.
+Researchers should check in at the front security desk before entering the main research room.

-Yes, appointments are necessary for research in the Manuscripts, Audiovisual, and Lincoln collections.
-Please make arrangements prior to your visit by calling:
+Yes, appointments are recommended for research in the Manuscripts, Audiovisual, Microfilm and Lincoln collections.
+Please make arrangements prior to your visit by calling (217) 524-6358.

 Yes.
 We are pleased to offer locations within the Library and Museum for business meetings, conferences, receptions, dinners and other events.

 Our Facilities Rental Office would like to speak with you to provide information on our rental program.
 Please contact our Facilities Rental Manager at 217-558-8873 (phone); 217-557-0730 (fax); or Britta.firstname.lastname@example.org (e-mail).

 Union Square Park, directly across the street from the Museum, has been the location of many free events and performances, including the 33rd Illinois Vol. Regiment Band and the 10th Illinois Vol. Cavalry Regiment Band (both Civil War re-enactment groups); Mary Lincoln's Strawberry Party (a summertime family event); July 4th celebration, New Century Orchestra, Springfield International Folk Dancers, and many more musical performances throughout the year.